tiagom87/simple-path-to-wealth/README.md

-# The Simple Path to Wealth by JL Collins
+# The Simple Path to Wealth by JL Collins Summary
 ### Key Takeaways and Strategies for Financial Freedom
 *Summarised on 8th November 2024 by:* Tiago Martins